tarunchauhan25/Course_Assignment/README.md

 # Course_Assignment

 This project contains algorithm to solve the Faculty Course Assignment problem.
 Given the prefrence list of faculties, we have to assign them courses within their prefrence list.

+## Note:
+Due to Github restriction (of 25 mb) we could not upload the video and executable file here.
+Please access them through [this google drive link](https://drive.google.com/drive/folders/13WKMec3Ds-A400uwICikQeUK2Obra-s-?usp=sharing).
+If the system does not have the given library then use the `Executable` folder for procedure to run the code.
+The folder contains a setup video and a zip.

 ## Algorithms used:
 We have introduced a variable `mode`.